syauqiahmd/Gulpers/README.md

 - default task for serve and compile all resource `gulp` or `gulp serve`
 - compile sass from resource to css on app using `gulp sass`
 - compile js from resource to js on app using `gulp js` or `webpack -d`

+## Oppositional Options

+In this tool included a few dependencies you can find on `package.json` like `bootstrap, font-awesome, jquery, popper.js, simple-line-icons` you can remove them and you can use your own preference dependencies.

+## Notes

+Please, don't remove `devDependencies` on `package.json` or any dependencies inside it because it require to run gulp task.